 We need to find an efficient way to conserve these languages, and there has been significant research on this topic.
 The linguist John Staczek compares language conservation to the conservation of art, involving “maintenance, preservation (even protection from neglect, damage, or deterioration...), and restoration” (285).
 Maintenance is not a luxury afforded to languages in the process of dying, so to conserve we must preserve, with the ultimate goal of restoring.

-Early linguists only worked with languages that they knew, and only studied the linguistic properties that they were aware of.
-Although there is no concrete research into the limits of human language learning, we could posit some upper bound that most people will never reach; that is, most people will only ever be fluent in a finite number of languages.
-They are thus unable to help preserve any more than these languages, unless we create some paradigm through which to offload, annotate, and store the linguistic properties they have observed in order to analyze even more languages.
+Early linguists worked only with languages that they knew, and only studied the linguistic properties that they were aware of.
+Although there is no concrete research into the limits of human language learning, we could posit some upper bound that most people will never reach; that is, most people will only ever be fluent in at most 20 or so languages.
+Thus, we must create some paradigm through which to offload, annotate, and store the linguistic properties they have observed in order to analyze even more languages.

 A database satisfies precisely these needs: a database -- any conceptual store of data -- specializes in preserving data with built-in hierarchies and strong organizational structures.
 A database is in practice able to store linguistic knowledge orders of magnitudes greater than even the most learned polyglot.
-If we also allow linguists to compare languages based on their properties, the advantages that Terraling brings to linguistic research are evident.
+If the system allows people to compare languages based on their properties, the advantages that Terraling brings to linguistic research are evident.
+Some of the functional enhancements I plan to bring to the project include ….

 This is, of course, not the first project to recognize the potentials of technology to assist with linguistic research.
 Resources such as The Endangered Language Project already exist to tackle the problem of language death, but these operate on a meta-level, classifying endangered languages and raising public awareness, but not taking concrete steps towards their conservation through maintenance, preservation, or restoration.
-Other linguistics databases also exist, but are usually only a collection of scholarly articles (a search on any journal can confirm this), and do not fulfill the needs of modern linguists when it comes to preservation.
-The closest analog to Terraling that exists today is likely TIMIT (Garfolo), but even that only serves English-studying phoneticians and phonologists primarily, eschewing other linguists.
-It is easy to see how Terraling takes full advantage of the “information revolution” (Dimitriadis 1) to allow for better preservation, conservation, and restoration of the world’s dying languages.
+Other linguistics databases also exist, but consist usually only a collection of scholarly articles (a search on any journal can confirm this), and do not fulfill the needs of modern linguists when it comes to preservation.
+The closest analog to Terraling that exists today is likely TIMIT (Garfolo), but even that serves only English-studying phoneticians and phonologists primarily.
+By contrast, Terraling takes full advantage of the “information revolution” (Dimitriadis 1) to allow for better preservation, conservation, and restoration of the world’s dying languages.

 Dimitriadis, Alexis et al. The Use Of Databases In Cross-Linguistic Studies.
 Mouton De Gruyter, 2009.